php-enspired/exceptable/README.md

 <?php

 use AT\Exceptable\Handler;
-use AT\Exceptable\Exception as Exceptable;
+use AT\Exceptable\Spl\RuntimeException;

-// a simple Exceptable just for you class FooException extends Exceptable {
+// a simple Exceptable just for you class FooException extends RuntimeException {

   const UNKNOWN_FOO = 1;